Delhi excise policy case: SC seeks response of ED, CBI on interim bail pleas of AAP leader Manish Sisodia | Law-Order

 - India

-The Supreme Court on Friday sought responses of the CBI and the ED by July 28 on interim bail pleas of AAP leader Manish Sisodia in the Delhi excise policy case.
+The Supreme Court on Friday sought responses of the CBI and the ED by July 28 on the interim bail pleas of AAP leader Manish Sisodia in two Delhi excise policy cases being probed by the central agencies.

-A bench of Justices Sanjiv Khanna, Bela M Trivedi and Ujjal Bhuyan took into consideration the submission of senior advocate Abhishek Singhvi, appearing for Sisodia, that his wife is suffering from an extreme medical condition and is hospitalised.
+A bench of Justices Sanjiv Khanna, Bela M Trivedi and Ujjal Bhuyan took into consideration the submission of senior advocate Abhishek Singhvi, appearing for Sisodia, that the former deputy chief minister's wife is suffering from an ''extreme'' medical condition and is hospitalised.

-The bench said it will consider the interim bail application and for that it is seeking response of the CBI and the ED.

-At the outset, the bench said that normally the court does not interfere with policy decisions but here is a case of making of policy for extraneous reasons.
+The bench said normally the court does not interfere with policy decisions but here is a case of making of a policy for ''extraneous'' reasons.

-Additional Solicitor General S V Raju, appearing for the CBI and the ED, said interim bail application was also rejected by the trial court.
+Additional Solicitor General S V Raju, repredenting the CBI and ED, said Sisodia's interim bail application citing his wife's illness had been rejected by the trial court.

 The bench, however, asked Raju to file response on behalf of investigating agencies.